huggingface/transformers/docs/source/en/chat_templating.md

 special kind of text to them!
 You need to guide them with the appropriate control tokens so they know what they're supposed to be doing.

-Note that not all models require generation prompts.
+Not all models require generation prompts.
 Some models, like BlenderBot and LLaMA, don't have any special tokens before bot responses.
 In these cases, the `add_generation_prompt` argument will have no effect.
 The exact effect that `add_generation_prompt` has will depend on the template being used.